Expert detection and treatment of oral tissue problems

 Oral cancer screening device option

 You have the option of signing up for an augmented oral tissue inspection and oral cancer screening as part of your new patient exam.
-For the augmented inspection, Dr. Setya and Dr. Hirst use an Identafi® oral cancer screening device to detect abnormal or diseased tissues in the mouth that are invisible to the naked eye.
+For the augmented inspection, Dr. Setya, Dr. Hirst, and Dr. Bergman use an Identafi® oral cancer screening device to detect abnormal or diseased tissues in the mouth that are invisible to the naked eye.

 The Identafi device has three different colors and wavelengths of light that are shined onto the oral tissues.
 The lights illuminate abnormalities in oral tissue that are not otherwise visible.